Newly Swissed Online Magazine

 Apart from nuts and sweets, Swiss Santa is not in charge of dropping off presents for the children.
 (Climbing down a chimney on Christmas Morning is only in the job description of his American counterpart.)
 In Switzerland, delivering Christmas presents has been outsourced to the Christkind...

-At the annual Santa Parade in Zürich
+About the Annual Santa Parade in Zurich

-The annual Santa Parade in Zürich is a great way for newcomers to get acquainted with the Swiss Santa tradition.
-We've attended this event at Bahnhofstrasse in Zürich several times.
+The annual Santa Parade in Zurich is a great way for newcomers to get acquainted with the Swiss Santa tradition.
+We've attended this event at Bahnhofstrasse in Zurich several times.

+I've watched kids' eyes light up year after year as dozens of Samichlaus figures march down the street.
 This Samichlaus was checking on a kid to see how the rehearsing is going, although there were several days left before the Samichlaus Day:

 How Swiss Samichlaus Santa Works